hpal007/DSA-Problems/README.md

 | Linear                  | O(N)        | Space grows linearly with input size.                        | Storing elements in an array of size N.      |
 | Linearithmic            | O(N log N)  | Space increases proportionally to N times log N.            | Some efficient sorting algorithms.            |
 | Quadratic               | O(N^2)      | Space grows proportionally to the square of input size.      | Creating a two-dimensional array.             |

+Note:

+    If number of interation is depended on division then time complexity will be logrithmic.